Instructions for submitting a Letter to the Editor

 Letters must not exceed 500 words (excluding references) and must be received within 6 months of publication of a related article, if applicable.
 Letters may be submitted directly from an article's web page using the "Submit a Letter" option, or may be sent by email.
 A letter may have no more than five references and one figure or table.
 Tables must be submitted electronically as Word or Excel files.
 A letter may be signed by no more than three authors.
 We do not print letters cc’d to us.
 Include your full mailing address, telephone number, and email address with your letter.

-We cannot acknowledge receipt of your letter.
-Rejected letters and figures will not be returned.
 We do not provide prepublication proofs.
 Submission of a letter constitutes permission for the BCMJ to use it in the journal’s print and electronic publications and in collections, revisions, and any other form or medium.

 BC Medical Journal

 In most cases, content published in the BCMJ must be accompanied by the author’s name.
 On occasion the Editorial Board will accept a letter or other content and allow it to be published anonymously.
 To be considered for anonymous publication, the author must accept that their name will be known by the members of the BCMJ Editorial Board and staff.
 The Board and staff maintain strict confidentiality, so the writer may be assured that their identity will remain confidential.

 To be considered for anonymous publication, the author must demonstrate: